Aditya-A-garwal/Arduino-TFT-LCD-3-5-Tic-Tac-Toe/README.md

 When a game is over, a line is drawn over the winning 3 pieces, followed by a game-over screen that announces the winner.

+For now, the moves chosen by the Arduino (opponent) are randomized, i.e. it will not follow a winning strategy.
+This means that if a player has a winning move that can be blocked by the Arduino, it may not necessarily pick that move.
+This is expected behavior.
+Additionally, the random number generator always begins with the same seed, i.e. two games where the player plays the same moves will always end the same.

 ## Troubleshooting

 Some common problems and their solutions -